1" scale narrow gauge, for 3-1/2" gauge track. Prototype would have been a 42" gauge industrial or contractor's switcher

 Section 2: The Cylinders

-Section 2 of the castings includes the cylinders and the steam chests (in iron), and the steam chest covers in bronze.
+Section 2 of the castings includes the cylinders and the steam chests (in iron), the rear cylinder heads (in iron), and the steam chest covers in bronze.
 Made in New England, USA.
-Cost for Section 2 is $245 plus shipping.
+Cost for Section 2 is $340.00 plus shipping.
 To purchase, click the Paypal button below.
 For other countries, or to pay by check, please inquire.

-The 1" scale narrow gauge (for 3-1/2" gauge track) "DINKY SHIFTER" cylinder set.
-Cylinders are the standard "Yankee Shop" slide valve cylinders in iron, with iron steam chests and bronze covers.
+The 1" scale narrow gauge (for 3-1/2" gauge track) "DINKY SHIFTER" cylinder section.
+Cylinders are the standard "Yankee Shop" slide valve cylinders in iron, with iron steam chests, iron "rear cylinder heads", and bronze steam chest covers.
 "D" valve is bronze, fabricated by the builder.
 This forms "Section 2" for "Dinky".

 Click the Paypal Button on the right, for your DINKY cylinder set to be shipped to the USA.